phuocng/html-dom/posts/show-a-loading-indicator-when-an-iframe-is-being-loaded.md

 }
 ```

+{% callout %}
-> ## Resource
+### Resource

->
-> This [page](https://csslayout.io/patterns/centering) introduces the most simple way to center an element in both horizontal and vertical directions.
+This [page](https://csslayout.io/patterns/centering) introduces the most simple way to center an element in both horizontal and vertical directions.
+{% endcallout %}

 ## Handle the event

 The layout looks good now.
 By default, user will see only the loading indicator.
-We will [hide](/show-or-hide-an-element) the loading indicator
-(or even [remove](/remove-an-element) it if you want) as soon as the iframe is loaded:
+We will [hide](/show-or-hide-an-element) the loading indicator (or even [remove](/remove-an-element) it if you want) as soon as the iframe is loaded:

 ```js
 // Query the elements